smarter-travel-media/warthog/doc/source/usage.rst

 Usage
 =====

-Some of the typical use cases for the Warthog client are detailed below.
+Some of the typical use cases for the Warthog library client are detailed below.

 Usage During Deploy
 -------------------

-In the example below, we use the Warthog client to disable each server in the load balancer, install a new version of our project on it, restart our application, and then enable the server in the load balancer.
+In the example below, we use the Warthog library client to disable each server in the load balancer, install a new version of our project on it, restart our application, and then enable the server in the load balancer.

 .. code-block:: python